AndreeaIlie516/Complex-Number-Calculator/README.md

 # Complex Number Calculator
 ### The Complex Number Calculator is a program created for helping students to test different properties of complex numbers.

-### The functionalities of the program are exemplified below
+### The functionalities of the program are exemplified below:

 **(A) Add a number**\
 `add <number>`\